-Most church leaders I know would love to see church growth.
+Most church leaders I know would love to be growing healthy churches.

 Similarly, most leaders I’ve met want their church to grow for what we might call the ‘right’ reasons: They sincerely want more people to encounter the love of Jesus Christ.